daemontus/artifact_cav2021/README.md

 ## Availibility and Extendability

-This artifact and this tutorial are available on [Github](https://github.com/daemontus/artifact_cav2021) and via a pre-configured virtual machine available at [zenodo](10.5281/zenodo.4709882).
+This artifact and this tutorial are available on [Github](https://github.com/daemontus/artifact_cav2021) and via a pre-configured virtual machine available at [zenodo](10.5281/zenodo.4709882) (username and password are `elementary`).

 The implementation is based on two of our already published Rust libraries: [biodivine-lib-bdd](https://crates.io/crates/biodivine-lib-bdd) and [biodivine-lib-param-bn](https://crates.io/crates/biodivine-lib-param-bn) which facilitate the symbolic encoding of Boolean networks.
 The actual algorithms are then contained in `src/algorithms.rs` and `src/process/*` (implementation of reduction via process-based interleaving).
 The implementation itself is fairly minimal (well under 1000 LOC) and contains basic comments that explain the function of individual components.